Finding the Right Medical Malpractice Attorney: 5 Questions

 Time is a crucial element in any medical malpractice case.
-Unfortunately, it is not limited to the timing in which you or a loved one receives medical care.
-When finding a lawyer for your medical malpractice case you are often up against a time limit known as the statute of limitations.
-This time limit can vary from one state to the next, and it puts a significant amount of pressure on people who have been victims of medical malpractice.
+But it isn’t limited to the timing in which you or a loved one received medical care.
+When finding a lawyer for your medical malpractice case you are up against a time constraint known as the statute of limitations.
+It can vary from one state to the next, and it puts a significant amount of pressure on people who have been victims of medical malpractice.

 The attorney you choose should have significant medical experience.
 Does he or she practice mostly personal injury?
 How many of his or her cases are medical malpractice cases?
 Can they show that they understand the field of medicine?
 Do they have a medical background?
 These are important questions to ask because your attorney will have to analyze and interpret medical charts as well as validate and challenge the opinions of medical experts.

 The mechanics of medical malpractice cases are extremely technical and specific.
 No attorney should ever just dabble in this area.
 An experienced attorney will know which cases are worth taking and have the ability and willingness to take the case all the way through a trial if necessary.
-You don’t want an attorney that looks to settle a case as quickly as possible.
-Medical malpractice cases typically take 2-5 years to resolve.
+You don’t want an attorney that looks to settle a case as quickly as possible – a successful medical malpractice case typically takes 2-5 years to resolve.
 The best results come from attorneys who can and will take a case all the way through a trial

-Not only is medical malpractice litigation complex and difficult, it is also very expensive when done right.
+Medical malpractice litigation is not only complex and difficult, but also very expensive when done right.
 The defense has access to a pool of experts and doctors because oftentimes they insure these professionals.
-Hiring quality experts, running focus groups, creating top-notch trial exhibits all cost money.
-The lawyer you choose must have the means (i.e., the money) to do these things.
-Ability without means is like a sports car without gas.
-The attorney you choose should also have a strong reputation among the medical community, providing you with access to a level playing field
+Hiring quality experts, running focus groups, and creating top-notch trial exhibits all cost money.
+The lawyer you choose must have the means to do these things.
+The attorney you choose should also have a strong reputation among the medical community, providing you with access to a level playing field.

 Attorneys that have the experience you need will be recognized by organizations in their field and by their peers.
-Some of those organizations are Martindale-Hubble®, Super Lawyers®, Best Lawyers®, etc… You may also want to look and see if they belong to organizations like The Better Business Bureau and The American Association for Justice.
-These are all resources you can use to learn more about a lawyer and the firm he or she works for.
+These organizations include Martindale-Hubble®, Super Lawyers®, Best Lawyers®, and more… You should also find out if they belong to organizations like The Better Business Bureau and The American Association for Justice.
+These are all resources you can use to learn more about a lawyer and the firm the work for.